oasis-tcs/openc2-jadn-im/README.md

 applying JADN in practice.

-The Published branch of this repository contains the OASIS-published CN01 version of this document and associates files.
+The Published branch of this repository contains the OASIS-published CN01 version of this document and associated files.
 Markdown, HTML, and PDF versions are provided and are identical to the versions available from OASIS.